Pakistan calls for intensifying push for UN probe into Indian atrocities in Kashmir

-Geneva, February 28 (KMS): Pakistan has urged the UN Human Rights Council to step up efforts to get access for independent observers into illegally occupied Jammu and Kashmir (IIOJK) to conduct an impartial investigation into reports of multiple violations of human rights in the disputed territory.
+Geneva, March 03 (KMS): Pakistan has urged the UN Human Rights Council to step up efforts to get access for independent observers into Illegally-Occupied Jammu and Kashmir (IIOJK) to conduct an impartial investigation into reports of multiple violations of human rights in the disputed territory.

 “Failure to hold India accountable for human rights abuses in IIOJK will erode the credibility of this Council, its members, and the global human rights agenda,” Ambassador Khalil Hashmi, Pakistan’s permanent representative to the UN in Geneva, said in the 47-member body’s general debate.